engyasin/Offline_MOT/Readme.md

 Multiple objects detection and tracking from bird view stationary drone videos
 =========

 This project is used to extract trajectories as precise as possible for different entites in a mixed traffic scene, from drone videos taken while hovering in the same position (stationary).

 The project needs a pretrained network for detection, which should be trained separately.
 The network included with this library is Yolov4 in a pytorch format.
-The loading and running of Yolo model is done with the help of scripts taken from [this project](https://github.com/Tianxiaomo/pytorch-YOLOv4).
-All of these scripts are in *tool* subfolder.
+The loading and running of Yolo model is done with the help of scripts taken from [this project](https://github.com/Tianxiaomo/pytorch-YOLOv4) (All of them are in *offlinemot/tool* subfolder)

 Example output for a sample video, taken from [**Vehicle-Crowd Intraction (VCI) - CITR Dataset**](https://github.com/dongfang-steven-yang/vci-dataset-citr) :

 ![Problem loading the gif!](docs/output.gif)

+***This example shows some minor problems because the scene, the backgorund and the drone's camera are outside the detection network training set (never seen before by the detection network).***

+***However, the application of this project (including the Yolo network training) was targeted for a Cyclists dataset videos [to be cited later], where all the trajectories where extracted successfully.***

 ## Features of this work:

-Drone videos are subject to some shaking due to some factors like noise in the control or wind.
-For that a fixing step for all the transformed frames is needed.
+Drone videos are subject to some random movements due to a few factors like noise in the control or wind.
+For that a fixing step for all the affected frames is needed.

-Also performing the detection with the model for every frame is slow and can be substitued by the usage of a background substarction method to detect all moving object because the background is the same for the whole video.
+Additionally running the detection for every frame is slow and can be substitued by the usage of a background substarction method to detect all moving objects.
+If the video are stationary (like the assumption here) then the background is the same for the whole video.

 At the end and because the work is offline, additional filtering steps can be done to find:

-- The true size of each object (which should be fixed because it is taken from bird's eye view)
+- The true size of each object (which should be the same because it is taken from bird's eye view)
-- The orientation of all the objects
+- The orientation of all the objects in each frame
 - Solving the errors of misclassifying some objects by assigning the highst and most probable detected class to them.
-- Smooth trajectories.
+- Smoothing the trajectories.

-All this can be done because of the specific features of the problem, namely (bird's eye view, offline and stationary camera)
+All this is feasable because of the specific features of the problem, namely (bird's eye view, offline and stationary camera)

 ## Getting Started

-After cloning this project, and changing the detection model (in case you need to detect other objects than cyclists, pedistrains and cars), the requirerments pakages should be installed, so simply, cd to the root of this project and run:
+After cloning this project, and changing the detection model (in case you need to detect other objects than cyclists, pedistrains and cars), the requirerments packages should be installed, so simply, cd to the root of this project and run:

 ```
 pip install -r requirements.txt
 ```

+### Parameters Tunning

+There are many parameters that should be tuned before running the tracking on a new video.
+All of them are in the `offline_mot/config.py` file.

+A detailed explaination for all of them is avaliable on the same file above as well as in the docs folder, namely [Working example](./docs/A_Working_Example.ipynb)

+It is recommended to make a few tests with these paremeters, in order to find the most suitable set for the requested video.

+### Running

 Then to run it on some video, the command is: